auth0/auth0-guardian.js/example/README.md

 ```

 ### Start an auth transaction
-The base for Guardian autorization is a transaction, you can start a transaction
+The base for Guardian authorization is a transaction, you can start a transaction
-as follow.
+as following.

 ```js
 guardianjs.start().then(function(transaction) {